sav-che/TL-2/Authors/Buddin, Walter {std. Buddin}.md

-> [!cite] BHL link: this entry starts at [page 205](https://www.biodiversitylibrary.org/item/103861#page/215/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 205](https://www.biodiversitylibrary.org/page/33266512) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Buddin, Walter (1890-1962), British (London born) mycologist, studied at the University of Cambridge, BA 1912, scholarship Brit.
-Ministry of Agriculture 1912-1915 in order to study at Cornell University 1914-1915, on war duty 1915-1919 (captain RAMCT), at the Imperial College of Science 1919-1920, from 1921 economist-mycologist with the Ministry of Agriculture at the University of Reading 1921-1946, plant pathologist with the Ministry of Agriculture 1946-1956. (*Buddin*).
+Ministry of Agriculture 1912-1915 in order to study at Cornell University 1914-1915, on war duty 1915-1919 (captain RAMCT), at the Imperial College of Science 1919-1920, from 1921 economist-mycologist with the Ministry of Agriculture at the University of Reading 1921-1946, plant pathologist with the Ministry of Agriculture 1946-1956.
+**Abbreviated name**: *Buddin*

 #### Herbarium and types